xinjie-liu/SafeMPC_ObstacleAvoidance/README.md

-# Safe Model Predictive Control Approach for Non-holonomic Mobile Robots in Dynamic Environment
+# Safe Model Predictive Control Approach for Non-holonomic Mobile Systems in Dynamic Environment

-This is an MPC project for motion planning & control of non-holonomic mobile robots
+This is an MPC project for motion planning & control of non-holonomic mobile systems

 Have fun~~